 After taking in the amazing view, I headed down the tree-covered trail towards the finish.
 All of a sudden, I saw a deer about 30 feet in front of me, on the trail.
 He just sort of looked at me for a minute and then slowly walked to the side and started eating some flowers.

 I got back to my car and headed back to the motel, but I decided to take the route that heads west so I could go through Hood River on my way back.
 Unfortunately, I didn’t have cell service.
 I knew I needed to turn right from the trail head and thought it would be straight forward on how to get there.
 I was wrong.
 The road suddenly turned into gravel, was surrounded by trees, and nobody was around.
-After 30 minutes of this, the road split into 3 options.
-I couldn’t tell which way I should take and started to feel a little panicked as it was around 6:30pm and the sun was getting close to setting behind the mountain.
+After 30 minutes of this, the road split into three options.
+I couldn’t tell which way I should take and started to feel a little panicked as it was around 6:30 pm and the sun was getting close to setting behind the mountain.

 After sitting there for a minute, I decided turning left would be my best bet.
 I continued down the gravel road and started thinking what I would do if it got dark and I was still driving around on these roads.
 Would I turn around and try to backtrack?
 Wait, didn’t I make other turns?
 Would I remember where I turned?

-After about another 10 minutes I saw a pickup truck coming from the opposite direction.
+After about another ten minutes I saw a pickup truck coming from the opposite direction.
 I contemplated flagging him down and asking where I should go but I was too embarrassed.
-I continued on and the road turned back into pavement so I felt like I must be closer to a sign.
+I continued on and the road turned back into pavement, so I felt like I must be closer to a sign.
 To this point, there were no street signs or signs giving any directions.
 I pulled over when I saw an amazing view of Mount Hood to take a picture.

 When I got back to the motel, I decided I would go on the 4-day backpacking trip with Mandy and her friend.
 I called the hostel in Portland to move my reservation and the guy said he would have to move people around and he’d email me in the morning to confirm if he was able to move it.